ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 ### Do the file location and name matter?

-In Ember v4.12, a component's template and backing class must have the same name (the related technical terms are [resolve and resolution](https://github.com/ember-cli/ember-resolver)):
+As of Ember v5.6, a component's template and backing class must have the same name (the related technical terms are [resolve and resolution](https://github.com/ember-cli/ember-resolver)):

 - `navigation-menu.{hbs,ts}`